US ready to increase pressure on Russia with EU: Bessent

-WASHINGTON: US Treasury Secretary Scott Bessent said on Sunday (Sep 7) that Washington was prepared to "increase pressure" on Russia but stressed that Europe must act alongside the US to force Moscow to the negotiating table.
+WASHINGTON: United States Treasury Secretary Scott Bessent said on Sunday (Sep 7) that Washington was prepared to "increase pressure" on Russia but stressed that Europe must act alongside the US to force Moscow to the negotiating table.

 His comments came after Russia launched its largest wave of drone and missile attacks on Ukraine in more than three years of war, despite efforts by President Donald Trump to halt the fighting.